owntracks/booklet/docs/guide/clients.md

 ## Home Assistant

 Another home automation solution that can be used with OwnTracks is Home Assistant.
 Home Assistant allows you to track the location of people connected to your personal [MQTT broker](broker.md).
 It has a map to show their current location and can trigger automations based on entering and leaving zones.
+In order to use the internal broker of Home Assistant, the MQTT protocol level has to be set to 4.

 See the [demo][ha-demo] for an example of the map with OwnTracks devices or read more about how Home Assistant [connects to your private MQTT broker][ha-mqtt], how to [enable OwnTracks support in Home Assistant][ha-owntracks] and how to [configure automations based on zones][ha-zone].